ufal/npfl114/exam/questions.md

 - Why the usual dropout cannot be used on recurrent state?
 Describe how the problem can be alleviated with variational dropout.
 [5]

-- Describe layer normalization and write down an algorithm how it is used during training and an algorithm how it is used during inference.
+- Describe layer normalization, and write down how it is computed (be sure to explicitly state over what is being normalized in case of fully connected layers and convlutinonal layers).
 [5]

 - Sketch a tagger architecture utilizing word embeddings, recurrent character-level word embeddings and two sentence-level bidirectional RNNs with